dbettend8-sudo/02.dyi_data_collector/README.md

 ---

-## 🏁 All you need to get started
+## All you need

 - A **Google account** (free)
 - Access to **Google Sheets**
 - An **AppSheet account** (linked to your Google account, free tier works)
 - 30 minutes of focused time

-That’s it — no code required.
+No code required!

 ![screenshot of appsheet sign-in](Captura_1.png)

 ---

-## 📦 Box Contents
+## Resources

+I'm using the structure bellow

 - 1 Google Sheet with 5 tabs:
   - `Expenses` → for spending